SkylineCommunications/ChatOps-Extensions/ChatIntegrationExamples/README.md

 To send a notification using an Adaptive Card with buttons in a chat:

-1. First make sure that you fill in the organization ID and dms ID in the Automation script named '*Send Chat Notification Card With Buttons Example*'.
+1. First make sure that you fill in the organization ID and DMS ID in the Automation script named '*Send Chat Notification Card With Buttons Example*'.
 You can find these IDs in the URL by opening the DMS overview in the [Admin app](https://admin.dataminer.services).
 An example is provided in the Automation script.

 2. Then make sure [a private chat is fetched as detailed above](#fetching-a-private-chat).